jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 |:--:|
 | Figure 1 - Bits of $5^{k-\eta}$ is shown in a row; bits in the window (red box) are the bits consisting of $m$.
 The example shown is when $Q+e+k-\eta-1>0$.
 For the other case, the window will be on the left to the blue vertical line.|

 Those are of course bits of $5^{k-\eta}$, starting (MSB) from the $(e+k-\eta)$-th bit, ending (LSB) at the $(Q+e+k-\eta-1)$-th bit.
 So for a fixed $k$, a different choice of $e$ corresponds to a different choice of the window (the red box in the figure).
-In particular, they share a lot of bits.
-Hence, we do not need to store $m$ for each pair of $e$ and $k$.
-Rather, for each $k$, we just store sufficiently many bits of $5^{k-\eta}$, just enough to cover all possible windows corresponding to different $e$'s.
-In other words, for all $e$'s such that the pair $(e,k)$ is "relevant", we take the union of all the windows corresponding to those $e$'s to get a large single window, and then we store the bits inside that large window.
+The starting (the left-most) position of the window is determined by $e$ (once $k$ and $\eta$ are fixed), and the size of the window is determined by $Q$.
+Note that those windows corresponding to $e$'s have a lot of intersection between them.
+This means that we do not need to store $m$ for each pair of $e$ and $k$.
+Rather, for each $k$, we just store sufficiently many bits of $5^{k-\eta}$, just enough to cover all possible windows we may need to look at.
+In other words, for all $e$'s such that the pair $(e,k)$ is *relevant* (that is, *can appear*), we take the union of all the windows corresponding to those $e$'s to get a single large window, and then we store the bits inside that window.

-Often, the resulting large window may contain some leading zeros, so we can cut those zeros to reduce the amount of information we need to store even more.
-This means that, when we are to load the necessary bits from the cache table in runtime, then the window corresponding to the given $e$ may go beyond the range of bits we actually have in the table.
-But we can simply fill those missing bits with zeros.
+Often, the resulting large window may contain some leading zeros, which we can remove to further reduce the amount of information that needs to be stored.
+This means that when we load the necessary bits from the cache table at runtime, the window corresponding to the given $e$ may go beyond the range of bits we actually have in the table.
+But in this case we can simply fill in those missing bits with zeros.

-Now, let's not forget that we need the ceiling rather than the floor, but that's not a tremendous issue because we can easily compute the ceiling from the floor just by checking if $2^{Q+e+k-\eta-1}\cdot 5^{k-\eta}$ is an integer, which is just a matter of inspecting the inequalities
+Now, let's not forget that we need the ceiling rather than the floor, but this is not a tremendous issue because we can easily compute the ceiling from the floor just by checking if $2^{Q+e+k-\eta-1}\cdot 5^{k-\eta}$ is an integer, which is just a matter of inspecting the inequalities

 $$
   Q+e+k-\eta-1 \geq 0\quad\textrm{and}\quad k-\eta \geq 0.